What You Should Know About Revision Rhinoplasty Recovery

 Common Questions About Revision Rhinoplasty Recovery

-You’ll generally need to wait at least a couple of months before you can resume wearing glasses.
-The reasoning behind this restriction is to protect the bridge of the nose from excess pressure or glasses-related “dents” as the sensitive tissue heals.
-The length of time you’ll need to wait before wearing glasses can be affected by the types of changes made during your surgery and the design or weight of your glasses.
+No, you’ll usually need to wait a couple of months to wear glasses.
+This limitation is to protect the bridge of the nose from excess pressure or glasses-related “dents” as the sensitive tissue heals.

 Schedule a Consultation